thephez/dash-docs/_includes/devdoc/guide_transactions.md

 showing the workflow Alice uses to send Bob a transaction and which Bob later uses to spend that transaction.
 Both Alice and Bob will use the most common form of the standard Pay-To-Public-Key-Hash (P2PKH) transaction type.
-[P2PKH][/en/glossary/p2pkh-address]{:#term-p2pkh}{:.term} lets Alice spend satoshis to a typical Bitcoin address, and then lets Bob further spend those satoshis using a simple cryptographic key pair.
+[P2PKH][/en/glossary/p2pkh-address]{:#term-p2pkh}{:.term} lets Alice spend duffs to a typical Dash address, and then lets Bob further spend those duffs using a simple cryptographic key pair.

 ![Creating A P2PKH Public Key Hash To Receive Payment](/img/dev/en-creating-p2pkh-output.svg)

 Bob must first generate a private/public [key pair][]{:#term-key-pair}{:.term} before Alice can create the first transaction.
-Bitcoin uses the Elliptic Curve Digital Signature Algorithm (ECDSA) with the secp256k1 curve; secp256k1 [private keys][/en/glossary/private-key]{:#term-private-key}{:.term} are 256 bits of random data.
+Dash uses the Elliptic Curve Digital Signature Algorithm (ECDSA) with the secp256k1 curve; secp256k1 [private keys][/en/glossary/private-key]{:#term-private-key}{:.term} are 256 bits of random data.
 A copy of that data is deterministically transformed into an secp256k1 [public key][/en/glossary/public-key]{:#term-public-key}{:.term}.
 Because the transformation can be reliably repeated later, the